aidenplabs/preflight-guard/README.md

 - [preflight-guard-action](https://github.com/aidenplabs/preflight-guard-action)

-That repo is the GitHub Action distribution surface.
+That repo is the GitHub Action and Marketplace distribution surface.
 This core repo remains the main open-source engine and rule source.

 At a high level, the GitHub Action: